nodejitsu/handbook/chapters/faq.md

 The ability to host TCP applications on nodejitsu and listen on non-80 ports is on our roadmap but has no associated timeline.

+## "How do I make Koding work with jitsu?"

+By default, Koding will not install packages globally, due to a permission error.
+You can fix this by setting the npm prefix to a location that you have permissions to access, like your home directory.
+To do this, simply run:

+`npm config set prefix ~`

+And then you can install jitsu normally:

+`npm i jitsu -g`

 ## "Can I use jitsu with Cloud9 IDE (<http://c9.io>)?"

 Yes!
 Follow these steps to install jitsu.